When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-Founded in 2015, Kugoo have established themselves as a well-known name in the e-scooter world particularly in the budget, commuter sector.
-I’ve ridden their e-scooters in the past and always been impressed with the quality and value for money.
+Founded in 2015, Kugoo has established itself as a well-known name in the e-scooter world particularly in the budget, and commuter sectors.
+I’ve ridden their e-scooters in the past and have always been impressed with the quality and value for money.

 The new Kugoo Kirin G3 is aimed more at the performance end of the market with a claimed top speed of 50km/h and a substantial 52v 18Ah (936Wh) battery.

 Most e-scooter laws in Europe have a cap on the maximum speed and power output, so I would imagine the G3 is going to appeal more to the off-road rider as its motor output and speed far exceed the maximum allowed in most countries.

 I’ve yet to get my hands on a Kugoo G3 for a review, but looking at the specification I would imagine it’s great fun to ride!

 The 1200w brushless rear hub motor has been designed for better heat dissipation which in turn should improve efficiency and performance.